Welcome to the Pacemaker-Arrhythmia Center at NYU Winthrop Hospital

 Pacemaker-Arrhythmia Center Specialists

-Winthrop's electrophysiologists have trained at some of the best centers in the world.
+NYU Winthrop's electrophysiologists have trained at some of the best centers in the world.
 Our staff includes:

-- Associate Director of Electrophysiology: Joseph Germano, DO
+Associate Director of Electrophysiology

-The Winthrop Team provides a quarterly ICD support group called "The Long Island Miracles."
-This is a free informative session usually during a weeknight on the Winthrop campus.
+The NYU Winthrop Team provides a quarterly ICD support group called "The Long Island Miracles."
+This is a free informative session usually during a weeknight on the NYU Winthrop campus.
 Key topics related to patient's care or concerns are discussed and refreshments are provided.
 The schedule can be obtained at 516-663-8530.

-Winthrop Electrophysiologists are involved in an active research program.
+NYU Winthrop Electrophysiologists are involved in an active research program.
 Questions about patient, student or doctor participation should be addressed to 516-663-8530.